Create Strings as file list...

 Name

-the directory name, with an optional wildcard for selecting files.
+the folder name, with an optional wildcard (see below) for selecting files.

 Behaviour

-The resulting Strings object will contain an alphabetical list of file names, without the preceding path through the directory structures.
-If there are not files that match path, the Strings object will contain no strings.
+The resulting Strings object will contain an alphabetical list of file names, without the preceding path through the folder structures.
+If there are no files that match the file path, the Strings object will contain no strings.

 Usage

-There are two ways to specify the path.
+There are two ways to specify the file path.

-One way is to specify a directory name only.
-On Unix, you could type /usr/people/miep/sounds or /usr/people/miep/sounds/, for instance.
-On Windows, C:\Document and Settings\Miep\Sounds or C:\Document and Settings\Miep\Sounds\.
+One way is to specify a folder name only.
+On Unix, the file path could be /usr/people/miep/sounds or /usr/people/miep/sounds/, for instance.
+On Windows, C:\Users\Miep\Sounds or C:\Users\Miep\Sounds\.
 On Macintosh, /Users/miep/Sounds or /Users/miep/Sounds/.
-Any of these return a list of all the files in the specified directory.
+Any of these produce a list of all the files in the specified folder.

 The other way is to specify a wildcard (a single asterisk) for the file names.
-To get a list of all the files whose names start with "hal" and end in ".wav", type /usr/people/miep/sounds/hal*.wav, C:\Document and Settings\Miep\Sounds\hal*.wav, or /Users/miep/Sounds/hal*.wav.
+To get a list of all the files whose names start with “hal” and end in “.wav”, type /usr/people/miep/sounds/hal*.wav, C:\Users\Miep\Sounds\hal*.wav, or /Users/miep/Sounds/hal*.wav.

 Script usage

-In a script, you can use this command to cycle through the files in a directory.
-For instance, to read in all the sound files in a specified directory, you could use the following script:
+In a script, you can use this command to cycle through the files in a folder.
+For instance, to read in all the sound files in a specified folder, you could use the following script:

 numberOfFiles = Get number of strings